k-a-r-g/MDMA/README.md

 ### Firmwares
 - [Kontroller][kontroller] - Play the Korg Kaossilator Pro(+) and Kaoss Pad 3(+) with any midi equipment

 **Use, test, modify to your likings.
-If you have further ideas for extensions or firmware, let me know :)**
+If you have further ideas for extensions or firmwares, let me know :)**

    [mdma]: <http://karg-music.blogspot.de/p/multi-duty-midi-aid.html>
    [midification]: <http://karg-music.blogspot.de/2016/01/midification.html>